microsoft/PSRule/docs/features.md

 Run on MacOS, Linux, and Windows or anywhere PowerShell is supported.
 Native support for popular continuous integration (CI) systems includes:

-- **GitHub Actions** - Trigger tests for GitHub repositories using workflows.
+- **GitHub Actions** &mdash; Trigger tests for GitHub repositories using workflows.
-- **Azure Pipelines** - Use tasks to run tests in Azure DevOps YAML or Classic pipelines and releases.
+- **Azure Pipelines** &mdash; Use tasks to run tests in Azure DevOps YAML or Classic pipelines and releases.

 ## Extensible